anomaly/prestans-docs/source/validation.rst

             ]
         )

 Your handler end point can get access to this ``AttributeFilter`` at ``self.response.attribute_filter``.
 Responses are filtered while prestans is serializing output.
 Keys of the object being serialized must match the attribute filter's list.
-If you are serializing models it's recommended you create your attribute filter using the model.
+If you are serializing :doc:`models` it's recommended you create your attribute filter using the model.

 You can also manually set an ``AttributeFilter``, here an example of an ``AttributeFilter`` that turns the ``notes`` field off set inside the handler.